 This 12,000 sq. ft.
-1880 Queen Anne is on the National Registry of Historic Buildings.
-It was originally a carriage manufacturing facility and later became a grocery store and pharmacy.
-It lay waste for several decades and used for storage.
-Busch removed all the plaster on the brick walls, sandblasted and sealed them.
-Refinished the red oak original floors after removing old tile and paint from them.
-His crew then salvaged the original tin ceilings and reinstalled in appropriate areas.
-All the original bronze door hardware and window hardware was stripped and polished.
-New dual glazed windows were installed in custom wood window frames and the original hardware was attached.
-The original 2nd story cast steel window seat was so large it had a baby grand piano and a seating area on it’s raised 8′ x 24′ deck overlooking one of the main streets of the town.
-Busch designed a state of the art heating and cooling system which cut down on energy costs.
-The 3,000 sq. ft. main upstairs living quarters had 20 ft. tin ceilings, brick walls with steel catwalks and ship’s ladders to sleeping lofts above private bedrooms.
+1880 Queen Anne is on the National Register of Historic Buildings.
+It was originally a carriage manufacturing facility and later became a grocery store and pharmacy before being used for decades for storage.
+Busch removed plaster from the brick walls, and then sandblasted and sealed them; he removed old tile and paint to reveal the original red oak floors, which he then refinished.
+His crew salvaged the original tin ceilings and reinstalled them in appropriate areas.
+The original bronze door and window hardware was stripped and polished.
+New dual-glazed windows were installed in custom wood window frames with the original hardware.
+The original cast steel window seat on the second floor was so large it had a baby grand piano and a seating area on its raised 8′ x 24′ deck overlooking one of the main streets of the town.
+Busch designed a state-of-the-art heating and cooling system, which cut down on energy costs.
+The 3,000 sq. ft. main upstairs living quarters had 20 ft. tin ceilings, brick walls with steel catwalks, and ship’s ladders to sleeping lofts above private bedrooms.
 All rooms, lofts, and walls were built from the reclaimed lumber in the building.
-The bookcases and cabinetry was built from the unused original door panels cut in half.
-When completed the loft slept 4 people and had 147 pieces of art hung floor to ceiling- salon style.
+The bookcases and cabinetry were built from the unused original door panels, cut in half.
+When completed, the loft slept 4 people and had 147 pieces of art hung floor to ceiling, salon-style.
 View photo gallery

-This 1914 7 unit cozy court was rented and in horrible shape.
-Many of the units were dry rotted and had mold.
-Busch paid the tenants to leave, designed a single family residence.
-There was a two car garage added with a master suite above it and the new family room.
+This 1914 7-unit cozy courtyard building was rented and in horrible shape.
+Many of the units were dry-rotted and had mold.
+Busch paid the tenants to move, and designed a single-family residence.
+He added a two-car garage, and above it a master suite and new family room.
 The original charm of the property was maintained throughout.
-Busch reworked the original concrete courtyard; removing the concrete, landscaping and installing a fountain with a koi pond.
+Busch reworked the original concrete courtyard, removing the concrete before landscaping and installing a fountain with a koi pond.
 Busch repaired the original steel windows and found duplicate windows for the addition.
 New electric, plumbing, and heating/cooling systems were installed.
-The original Model “T” garage became the entry foyer for the home which was reconstructed with 16′ tall ceiling and cantilevered over and into the dining room on one side and the living room on the other.
-This allowed the filtering in of natural light to all three spaces with an elaborate beamed ceiling and custom windows.
-The house had a large working kitchen with a butcher block prep and dining table and cozy fireplace/pizza oven.
-There are 4 bedroom suites with their own baths as well.
+The original Model “T” garage became the entry foyer for the home, which was reconstructed with a 16 ft. ceiling and cantilevered over and into the dining room on one side and the living room on the other.
+This allowed natural light to filter in to all three spaces with an elaborate beamed ceiling and custom windows.
+Busch created a large working kitchen with a butcher block prep and dining table and cozy fireplace/pizza oven.
+There are four bedroom suites with their own baths.
 View photo gallery

-This 1947 single story all redwood small rectangular home was converted into a two story 4 bedroom suite home with office, media room, guest suite, living room, dining room, and kitchen.
-All the original redwood was painstakingly remove and re-planed and used as the exterior of the second floor.
-The front of the home looks like it floats above the foyer with floor to ceiling glass entry.
-The gourmet kitchen and dining room which seats 12 comfortably have private views of the redwoods and ferns throughout the property.
-A stream was created which started at a pond with waterfall entering the property and meanders the walk over a bridge to the front door.
-The original concrete patios were jack hammered out and used as retaining walls to give three dimensionality to the landscape.
-It was important to Busch that the house stayed in tact and the second floor seemed to be set down on top of the original home.
-The 2nd story bedrooms and master suite make you feel you are in a treehouse overlooking the redwood forest.
+This 1947 single-story, all-redwood, small rectangular home was converted into a two-story, four-bedroom-suite home with office, media room, guest suite, living room, dining room, and kitchen.
+The original redwood was painstakingly removed and re-planed and used as the exterior of the second floor.
+The front of the home looks like it floats above the foyer, with a floor-to-ceiling glass entry.
+The gourmet kitchen and dining room (which seats 12 comfortably) have private views of the redwoods and ferns throughout the property.
+A stream was created that starts at a pond with a waterfall and meanders under a bridge to the front door.
+The original concrete patios were jackhammered out and used as retaining walls to give three-dimensionality to the landscape.
+It was important to Busch that the house stayed intact and the second floor seemed to be set down on top of the original home.
+The second-story bedrooms and master suite make you feel you are in a treehouse overlooking the redwood forest.
 View photo gallery

-The client, who is part Japanese and part Italian wanted a home to reflect his heritage.
-This 1953 modern home was renovated several times thus losing its original character.
-Busch put a master suite with bath and another guest suite addition on.
-He brought the original character of the home back and duplicated the rounded corner of the dining room in the master bath area.
+The client, who is part Japanese and part Italian, wanted a home to reflect his heritage.
+This 1953 modern home had been renovated several times, losing its original character.
+Busch added a master suite with bath and another guest suite, and brought back the original character of the home, including duplicating the rounded corner of the dining room in the master bath area.
 Busch redirected the entry traffic and relocated the kitchen.
-As one enters up the stairs to the entry patio raised deck there is a reflection pond which cascades down and under a bridge into the pool.
-The pool was re-plastered and the concrete has a redwood decking put on top warming up the entire yard.
-There was extensive landscaping done and the fencing resembled a japanese garden fence with bamboo and asian plantings including japanese maples.
+As one enters up the stairs to the raised-deck entry patio, there is a reflection pond cascading down and under a bridge into the pool.
+The pool was re-plastered and redwood decking was put atop the concrete to warm up the yard.
+Extensive landscaping and bamboo fencing created the feel of a Japanese garden, with plantings including Japanese maples.
 View photo gallery

-The Busch Design Studio is a ground up 4,000 sq. ft. project floating in the middle of a 40,000 gallon koi and turtle rescue set of dueling ponds, one water-falling into the other.
-The studio was sited to take advantage of North light and the mountain views.
-One enters the two story reception area with living walls and views of the ocean an koi ponds.
-The main floor has a kitchen, large multi use office space with several custom designed work/seating areas.
-There is a state of the art conference room with surround sound as well.
-The darkroom is hidden between the gallery with flat files across the entire expanse and another private office.
-There are two full wall glass garbage doors which are kept open most of the year for fresh air and feed the cool air over the pond through the building and into the 2 story reception area thermal chimney.
-There is a second floor guest suite with kitchen, dining and living rooms with a master bedroom with onyx bathroom.
-All the second floor floors are distressed walnut, bleached and re-stained to a neutral dark pallet.
-There is a second floor deck overlooking the ocean with a see through fireplace into the guest living room. there is also a second floor private office with leather floors and private glass bath.
+The Busch Design Studio is a ground-up 4,000 sq. ft. project floating in the middle of koi and turtle rescue ponds, one water-falling into the other.
+The studio was sited to take advantage of northern light and mountain views.
+One enters the two-story reception area with living walls and views of the ocean and koi ponds.
+The main floor has a kitchen, large multi-use office space with several custom-designed work/seating areas, and a state-of-the-art conference room with surround sound.
+The darkroom is hidden between the gallery and a private office, with flat files across the entire expanse.
+There are two full-wall glass garage doors which are kept open most of the year for fresh air and to feed cool air over the pond through the building and into the two-story reception-area thermal chimney.
+There is a second-floor guest suite with kitchen, dining and living rooms, and a master bedroom with onyx bathroom.
+All of the second-floor floors are distressed walnut, bleached and re-stained to a neutral dark pallete.
+There is a second-floor deck overlooking the ocean with a see-through fireplace into the guest living room.
+There is also a second-floor private office with leather floors and a private glass bath.

-The original store had a bow truss 20 foot ceiling and was a used as a warehouse.
+The original store had a bow truss 20 ft. ceiling and was a used as a warehouse.
 Pix is a 24-7 camera store and rental facility.
 Security and ease of moving equipment in and out was important.
-This 5,000 sq. ft. space was sandblasted to the original brick and the bow trusses were sandblasted as well and sealed.
+This 5,000 sq. ft. space was sandblasted to the original brick.
+The bow trusses were sandblasted as well and then sealed.
 Busch designed custom counters and equipment racks to make lugging the heavy equipment easier.
-The counters were designed like airport luggage counters thus removing the need to lift heavy equipment onto the counters.
+The counters were designed like airport luggage counters, thus removing the need to lift heavy equipment onto them.
 The custom cabinetry and counters were constructed of FinPly, a durable material, and edge trim to protect the counters.
 A photographic gallery was situated in the middle with a cappuccino bar and lounge.
-The offices floated above the sales floor with observation windows from all offices.
+The offices floated above the sales floor with observation windows.
 Skylights were added to illuminate the floor without additional light during the day.
-Large roll up doors were added to load movie trucks and vans.
+Large roll-up doors were added to load movie trucks and vans.
 The front of the space housed the retail camera and film counters and refrigerators.
 View photo gallery